 It may seem scary to start withdrawing the money you've spent so much of your work life accumulating.
 And if you're confused about basics, such as when withdrawals begin, how much you need to take out, the taxes you may owe on distributions, and what you can do with the money once you've taken it out, you're not alone.

 People are often confused about some of the essentials governing RMDs, and one of the most common points of misunderstanding is that IRA holders must be proactive about the process.
 IRA plan custodians may send you notices about RMD deadlines, or allow you to set up automatic withdrawals for RMDs, but generally you're in charge of setting everything up.
-Note: Employer workplace plans operate somewhat differently and will send RMDs in accordance with plan rules.
+Note: Employer workplace plans operate somewhat differently and may send RMDs in accordance with plan rules.

 That said, with a little preparation, the process can go smoothly, and you'll soon be in the driver's seat.